 The applicants should structure the proposal to provide information that will address the four (4) assessment criteria (i.e. those listed in the previous section).
 Specifically, the proposal must comprise a section of no less than seven pages for each criterion.
 The applicants will however have the flexibility to determine the structure and the sequence of the sections of the application.
 Relevant information should include but is not limited to:

-- the process used to determine the current and future needs of institutions and their researchers in all areas of research; - the job mix expected to represent the usage of the system(s) for research purposes.
+the process used to determine the current and future needs of institutions and their researchers in all areas:

+- the job mix expected to represent the usage of the system(s) for research purposes.
 In this regard, the applicants should append case studies describing the type of leading-edge research that they would be able to undertake with the specific systems being acquired.
-Such case studies would not count as part of the 35 pages, but should amount to no more than 20 pages in total; - an analysis of the performance of the proposed HPC systems against sets of benchmarks that are appropriate to the research applications envisioned: - the implementation plan (what/where/when), including a risk mitigation plan, cost sharing strategy, and a detailed overall budget.
-The applicants should breakdown the budget by year, by region or facility, funding sources and types of costs, as appropriate; - the process to be used for the allocation of access time, for data sharing and archiving, and for determining standards and protocols.
+Such case studies would not count as part of the 35 pages, but should amount to no more than 20 pages in total; - an analysis of the performance of the proposed HPC systems against sets of benchmarks that are appropriate to the research applications envisioned; - the implementation plan (what/where/when), including a risk mitigation plan, and a detailed overall budget.
+The applicants should breakdown the budget by region or facility, funding agency, and types of costs, as appropriate; - the process to be used to allocate access time.